 What Are Some Popular Career Options in Ecology?

 There are several options if you're looking to pursue a career in ecology.
 You may find work as a park naturalist, environmental consultant, restoration ecologist or natural resource manager.
 If you are interested in working with the environment, read on to find out more regarding some popular career options in ecology.
-Schools offering Allied Health degrees can also be found in these popular choices.
+Schools offering Biology degrees can also be found in these popular choices.